gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

  |-- keywords: string (nullable = true)
 ```

+> **Production note:** Defining an explicit schema rather than using `inferSchema="true"` is strongly recommended for production pipelines.
+Schema inference requires Spark to do an extra full scan of the data just to determine column types — this doubles the number of S3 reads and slows startup.
+More importantly, inferred types can silently change if the source data changes (e.g. a column that only contained integers in the sample suddenly contains strings), causing downstream failures that are hard to trace.
+An explicit schema makes the contract clear, fails fast on unexpected input, and costs nothing at runtime.

 Next let's ask for the total number of rows in the dataset.

 ```python